echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 ### Roles in the system
 1. Buyers
-   1. Register in login page
+   1. Register and Login in the login-register page
-   2. Can add product to his cart
+   2. Can add products to his shopping cart
    3. Can view his cart
-   4. Can Make orders
+   4. Can make orders
    5. Can view his orders
-   6. Can't Add products
+   6. Cannot add products to the site
-   7. Can't Manage products
+   7. Cannot manage products of the site
 2. Seller (Registered by Admin, Not allowed to be created by public register)
-   1. Can Add products
+   1. Can add products
-   2. Can Manage products
+   2. Can manage products
-   3. Can view orders from his shop
+   3. Can view orders made from his shop
-   4. **Can't view his cart**
+   4. Can confirm orders
-   5. Can't make orders
+   5. **Cannot view his cart**
-   6. Can confirm orders
+   6. Cannot make orders

 ### Buyer's Functionality
 * Navigation bar
-  * Automatically Change for different role
+  * Automatically change for different roles
   * Auto hide & display flash message
 * Index Page
-  * Allowing user to view top-selling products
+  * Allowing buyers to view recommended products
-  * Allowing user to view products grouped by shops
+  * Allowing buyers to view sample products grouped by shops
 * Shopping Cart
-  * Users can add product to their shopping cart
+  * Buyers can add product to their shopping cart
-  * Items in the cart can be removed or change quantity
+  * Items in the cart can be removed or added in quantity
-  * Items can be correctly count if user add the product multiple times from detail page
+  * Items can be correctly count if buyers add the product multiple times from product-details page
 * Ordering
-  * User can make order from shopping cart
+  * Buyers can make orders from his shopping cart
   * After paying, user can view the order in the order page
 * User profile
   * User can change their avatar in the profile page